teejaydub/reuse-boostc/BasicBus.md

     |    |============|    |
      ----              -__-
      1234              4321

-This pin numbering seems to be consistently followed for jacks I've seen.
-The colors indicated are one convention, though the reverse can also be used.

 Another test for straight wiring: If you line up the two plugs at opposite ends of the cable so that the conductors are visible and parallel, like this: